Generic name: ketorolac [ kee-toe-ROLE-ak ]

 Proper use of ketorolac

-Take ketorolac only as directed by your doctor to benefit your condition as much as possible.
-Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
+Use ketorolac only as directed by your doctor to benefit your condition as much as possible.
+Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not use it for more than 5 days in a row.
 The total number of days also includes any doses of ketorolac that may be given in a hospital or clinic setting.
 Using too much of ketorolac increases the chance of side effects, especially in elderly patients.

 ketorolac is only used in the nose.
 Do not breathe in (inhale) ketorolac while spraying.
 Do not get any of it in your eyes.
-If it does get in the eyes, rinse them with water right away and call your doctor.
+If it does get in the eyes, rinse them with water or saline right away and call your doctor.

 Drink extra fluids while you are using ketorolac.
 This will keep your kidneys working well and help prevent kidney problems.

 - If you are using the nasal spray for the first time, you will need to prime the spray.
-To do this, pump the bottle five times until some of the medicine sprays out.
+To do this, pump the bottle 5 times until some of the medicine sprays out.
 Now it is ready to use.

 - Gently blow your nose to clear the nostrils.